Mays Business School

 Mays Business School is the business school at Texas A&M University.
 The school educates more than 7,400 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.

-Mays Business School was one of the first five schools in the United States to offer a trading center, the Securities & Commodities Trading Center, which provides students with hands-on training in the tools used by commodities and currency traders.
+Mays Business School was one of the first five schools in the United States to offer a trading center, originally known as the Securities & Commodities Trading Center.
+Today, the Phillips 66 Trading Room provides students with hands-on training using the same tools and technologies employed by commodities, energy and currency traders.
 Students also use the center to manage the Reveille Fund, a $3 million portfolio created using donated funds.
 Additionally, the Mays houses the Center for Retailing Innovation, which was the first retailing center partnered with a business school.